DUCHENNE MUSCULAR DYSTROPHY:

 Duchenne can be passed from parent to child, but approximately 35% of cases occur because of a random spontaneous mutation.
 In other words, it can affect anyone.

-Two therapies for Duchenne have recently been approved for commercial use in the United States.
+Two therapies for Duchenne are approved for commercial use in the United States.

 One treatment is Emflaza (deflazacort), a corticosteroid similar to prednisone used for decades to reduce inflammation in the muscle and slow the progression of the disease.